sftcd/openssl/esnistuff/README.md

 DON'T TRY ECH YET!!!
 The very much work-in-progress code is sooooo awful still...

+- 20210323: created a draft-09 branch to preserve that before we move onto the breaking changes for draft-10

 - 20210319: resolved leaks when wrong ECHConfig used by client - probably more to be done there, in terms of exploring all failure modes, but as the accept confirmation